BThacker/pixel_push_football_godot/README.md

 game_event_control.gd = giant case switch I used to try and organize common events in the game
 menu_control.gd = I had no idea how to do UI so this is ridiculous (but functional)
 rubick.gd = the AI for the computer
+tournament.gd - Entirety of the tournament mode, this was added as a suggestion from a review after the game launched